DeWalt 20V XR Brushless DCD791B Review

 Battery Life

-During our deck screw & paddle bit assessment, the DCD791B completed six sets of 14 screws and three holes but then died after 14 screws and two holes on the 7th set.
-While this isn't the most impressive performance for this test, this model's battery was completely charged in 34 minutes which we would consider to be great.
+We drained the battery performing a deck screw & paddle bit assessment, and the DCD791B was able to complete 6.5 sets of 14 screws and three holes.
+This was average for the group, but on the upside, this model's battery was completely charged in 34 minutes, which we consider pretty great.

 Convenience